sshyamsundar/GPIO_switch/README.md

-# On_Off-switch
+# GPIO-switch
-Developing an on-off switch in C for controlling a relay.
+Developing an GPIO switch with driver layer as core communicating directly with registers in C for controlling a relay.